BeatrizElena/Ready/README.md

 _Unsolved Problems / Future Additions_

-1. Styling the page to be visually appealing and easier to navigate.
-2. Working on smoother transitions between visible and hidden elements.
-3. Adding the ability to search by doctor's name.
+1. Adding the ability to search by doctor's name.
-4. Adding the ability to search which doctors are affiliated to a specific clinic.
+2. Adding the ability to search which doctors are affiliated to a specific clinic.